martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Paulo Freire Pedagogy of the Oppressed – the banking and libertarian models of education.md

   - /paulo-freire-pedagogy-oppressed-banking-and-libertarian-models-of-education/
 ---

-# Paulo Freire: Pedagogy of the Oppressed – the banking and libertarian models of education

 *This is a summary of Paulo Freire’s explanation of the banking and libertarian models of education, from The Pedagogy of the Oppressed (1996 Penguin Edition).*

 The point of education and human action is “the individual’s ontological and historical vocation to be more fully human.”
 (37)